 There are many things expect to experience in our lives, but losing a sibling is not one of them.
 It certainly wasn't something I thought I would deal with in my lifetime, but low and behold, in December of 1996 I lost my older sister and immediately became part of a club of sibling survivors.
 Obviously, being new to the club, I didn't understand all that was involved.

 I was close to my sister just as other people are close to their brothers and sisters.
 Losing them is having a chapter end prematurely.
 That person will never see you grow up.
 He/she won't see you married or meet your children.
 Your children will never get to know that brother or sister, that aunt or uncle.

 I certainly had that same experience.
 Yet, I wanted very much for my loss to be acknowledged.
 I wanted to be able to grieve.
 I grieved, but it was hard because I didn't want my parents to see me sad.
-In the years that have gone by, I talked to my parents about my feelings and that's been very helpful.
+In the years that have gone by, I talked to my parents about my feelings and it's been very helpful.
 Hopefully, if you've lost a brother or sister, you can talk to your parents in the years to come.
-Keep reading ...

 Perhaps there are people who are slightly further down the road then you are who can look back and say, "Yes, I remember the 1-year anniversary or the birthday or Christmas or other major events," and give suggestions on how they got through it.
 And perhaps that will help.

-I'm on a mission to create a dialogue so whether you're a sibling survivor, the friend or work colleague of a sibling survivor, you have the words and the knowledge to properly acknowledge the loss and help yourself or a sibling survivor you know to continue on with life and to live it fully and richly.
+I want to create a dialogue, so whether you're a sibling survivor, or the friend or work colleague of a sibling survivor, you have the words and the knowledge to properly acknowledge the loss, and help yourself or a sibling survivor to continue on with life and live it fully.